 - Firstly, type the following formula in a new cell where you want to show the formula.

-- D5 = the cell containing formula which you want to show
+- D5 = the cell containing the formula that you want to show

 - Then, press ENTER and you will see that the cell has returned the formula as the text string.

-- Now, use the Fill Handle tool to Autofill the formula to the cells which you want to show formula instead of value.
+- Now, use the Fill Handle tool to Autofill the formula to the cells in which you want to show the formula instead of the value.

 - Finally, you will get the cells showing formulas.

-As you can see we have demonstrated so many methods on how to show formula in Excel cells instead of value.
+As you can see we have demonstrated so many methods on how to show formulas in Excel cells instead of values.
 You can choose any option you like.
-In my opinion, using the Keyboard Shortcut and Clicking Show Formulas from Formulas Tab are the best options among these.
+In my opinion, using the Keyboard Shortcut and Clicking Show Formulas from the Formulas Tab are the best options among these.
 Hope you will like this article.
 Don’t hesitate to ask us any questions.
 Cheers.